CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 ## 03: Accessing the F5 Dashboard

-   In this task, you will access the F5 Big IP dashboard by using the Public Ip address.
+   In this task, you will access the F5 Big IP dashboard by using the Public Ip address of F5 instance

 1. Open **Putty** from your machine